iancleary/ubuntu-dev-playbook/README.md

 ## Personal Ansible Playbook to configure my laptops and desktops

-I care about not having to think too much about my setup between machines, especially when I want to get right to work.
+I care about not having to think too much about my setup between machines.
+Especially when I want to get right to work.

 For that reason, it is very comfortable for me to have the same base configuration on each machine (look, feel, keyboard shortcuts, core software, etc.).

 ### My journey to the current state of this repo